lmudl/trialing/README.md

 If you want to check the data is created correctly you can
 delete hospital_web and hospital_filled and run the code.

-0. Set trialing as wd
+0. Set trialing as working directory
 1. Run web-scrape.py
 2. Check if hospital_web was created successfully
-3. Run eda-trialing.r to fill in the region information, create hospital_filled and the barplot
+3. Run eda-trialing.r to fill in the region information, create hospital_filled and the bar plot
-4. Check if the barplot was created in the results folder
+4. Check if the bar plot was created in the results folder

 ## Outlook

-We can imagine other plots to visualize the region-trial distribution, for example a Spain map with each region coloured according to their trial count.
+We can imagine other plots to visualize the region-trial distribution, for example a Spain map with each region colored according to their trial count.